SuperThunder/SmallProjects/A.W. Stdlib Spec.md

 2. However, insertion may also be required

 ##A generic datatype for the contents and metadata of a string
++ Struct is most immediate option, but class may be more suitable long term

 ##General string operations
 1. A function to convert a string to upper case